Peace for a while

 The Romans were helped in this project by having a young, energetic, and very skilled Emperor named Diocletian.
 Diocletian came to power in 284 AD.
 Like other Emperors of this time, he was an army general.
 Diocletian first pushed back the Sassanids and the Germans.
 Then he ended the revolts.
 Then he tried to solve the problem of the civil wars between the two halves of the army.
 Diocletian worked out a system where there would always be two Emperors, and each of these Emperors would have two assistants.
 This system is called the Tetrarchy (rule of four).
 When one of the Emperors died, his assistant would move up to being Emperor, and choose a new assistant.

 Because Diocletian believed that only patriotic unity (everybody working together) would save the Empire, he was against anybody who seemed to be different from most Romans, or different from himself.
-This led Diocletian to try to force people not to follow the Manichaean religion anymore.
-Most Manichaeans either abandoned their faith or fled to the Sassanid Empire.
+One noticeable group of foreign immigrants were the Manichaeans, who had fled Bahram’s persecution in the Sassanid Empire and were refugees in the Roman Empire.
+Diocletian, like Bahram, tried to force people not to follow the Manichaean religion anymore.
+Most Manichaeans either abandoned their faith or fled (back) to the Sassanid Empire.
 Then Diocletian tried to force people not to be Christians anymore.
-This time it didn’t work as well – there were more Christians, and they didn’t want to move out of the Empire.
+This time it didn’t work as well – there were more Christians, and they weren’t refugees and didn’t want to move out of the Empire.

 The Roman Empire, by Don Nardo (1994).
 For middle schoolers and high schoolers – from Augustus to the fall of Rome.